Chris Hansen: Early life and education

-Hansen was born in Chicago, Illinois, on September 13, 1959, and grew up in West Bloomfield Township and Birmingham, Michigan.
+Christopher Edward Hansen was born in Chicago, Illinois, on September 13, 1959, and grew up in West Bloomfield Township and Birmingham, Michigan.
 In an interview with City Pulse, Hansen said that he first wanted to be a journalist when he was 14 years old, watching and following the police and FBI investigation of the disappearance of Jimmy Hoffa.

-He attended Brother Rice High School in Bloomfield Hills, Michigan.
+Hansen attended Brother Rice High School in Bloomfield Hills, Michigan.
 Hansen graduated from Michigan State University with a Bachelor of Arts in telecommunication in 1981.

 Career

 1981–2013: Career with NBC

 In 1981, Hansen became a reporter for NBC affiliate WILX in Lansing, Michigan during his senior year at Michigan State University.
 He later reported for WFLA in Tampa, Florida, various newspapers and radio stations in Michigan and WXYZ in Detroit.
 In 1988, he was hired as an investigative reporter and anchor at WDIV in Detroit.
 In May 1993, Hansen joined NBC News as a correspondent for the short-lived news magazine Now with Tom Brokaw and Katie Couric.